Skip to main content

 2. Seasonal Adjustment Factor

 S Chinese sellers adjust their baseline measurements based on seasonal collections.
 Winter items typically feature 3-7% more generous cuts to accommodate layering, while summer collections run 2-4% smaller.
-The Mulebuy Spreadsheet users should apply these multipliers: Multiply shoulder measurements by 1.05 for autumn/winter items and 0.98 for spring/summer pieces.
+The 100buy Spreadsheet users should apply these multipliers: Multiply shoulder measurements by 1.05 for autumn/winter items and 0.98 for spring/summer pieces.
 Chest measurements receive a 1.07 multiplier for cold-weather outerwear but remain at 1.0 for transitional pieces.

 3. Fabric Composition Compensation

 Cotton-blend fabrics shrink differently than synthetic materials.
 For items containing over 60% cotton, add 1-2cm to length measurements and 0.5-1cm to width to account for expected shrinkage.
 Poly-cotton blends require only 0.5cm additions, while purely synthetic materials maintain exact measurements.
-This compensation algorithm, integrated into advanced Mulebuy Spreadsheet calculations, improves fit accuracy by 23% according to our testing of 1,247 purchases.
+This compensation algorithm, integrated into advanced 100buy Spreadsheet calculations, improves fit accuracy by 23% according to our testing of 1,247 purchases.

 Comparison Table: Sizing Document Analysis Methods